 From small farm stands to orchards with dwarf trees sized just right for little hands, to other family-friendly venues, there are plenty of places to choose from, and we've rounded them up for you.

-Apple-picking season can begin as early as the end of August and continues through October.
-Be sure to check out each farm’s website for hours and bounty update.
-Happy picking this fall!
+Apple-picking season can begin as early as the end of August and continue through October.
+Be sure to check out each farm’s website for hours and bounty updates.
+Happy picking this fall.